List of stock characters

 A stock character is a dramatic or literary character representing a generic type in a conventional, simplified manner and recurring in many fictional works.
 The following list labels some of these stereotypes and provides examples.
 Some character archetypes, the more universal foundations of fictional characters, are also listed.

-Some characters that were first introduced as fully fleshed-out characters become subsequently used as stock characters in other works — for example, the Ebenezer Scrooge character from A Christmas Carol, based upon whom the "miser" stereotype, whose name now has become a shorthand for this.
+Some characters that were first introduced as fully fleshed-out characters become subsequently used as stock characters in other works – for example, the Ebenezer Scrooge character from A Christmas Carol, upon whom the "miser" stereotype is based, and whose name now has become a shorthand for it.
 Some stock characters incorporate more than one stock character; for example, a bard may also be a wisecracking jester.

-Some of the stock characters in this list — reflecting the respective attitudes of the people of the time and the place in which they have been created — in hindsight, may be considered offensive due to their use of racial stereotyping, homophobia, or other prejudice.
+Some of the stock characters in this list – reflecting the respective attitudes of the people of the time and the place in which they have been created – in hindsight, may be considered offensive due to their use of racial stereotyping, homophobia, or other prejudice.